freebsd/freebsd-src/docs/Phabricator.rst

 Phabricator allows you to add inline comments as well as overall comments to a revision.
 To add an inline comment, select the lines of code you want to comment on by clicking and dragging the line numbers in the diff pane.
+When you have added all your comments, scroll to the bottom of the page and click the Submit button.

-You can add overall comments or submit your comments at the bottom of the page.
+You can add overall comments in the text box at the bottom of the page.
+When you're done, click the Submit button.

 Phabricator has many useful features, for example allowing you to select diffs between different versions of the patch as it was reviewed in the